tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 v0.35 to v0.36 will attempt to produce the first height running v0.36 without vote extension data from the previous height.
 We intend to allow chains to _require_ vote extensions data.
-Chains that require vote extension data will not make progress with out.
+Chains that require vote extension data will not make progress without it.
 The corresponding application will expect vote extension data to be present for each [PrepareProposal](https://github.com/tendermint/tendermint/blob/cec0a9798/proto/tendermint/abci/types.proto#L129) call it receives.

 To facilitate the upgrade and provide applications a mechanism to require